Aftave/2FA-Authentication-using-ReactJS-NodeJS-ExpressJS./README.md

 A full‑stack example that layers **Two‑Factor Authentication (2FA)** on top of a username/password login.
 The repository is organized as a **monorepo** with a React front end and a Node/Express back end connected to MongoDB.

-> **Heads‑up (security):** The latest commit replaces real values in `Backend/.env` with placeholders.
-If any credentials were ever pushed publicly, rotate them immediately (MongoDB user/password, JWT and session secrets).

 ---

 ## Table of contents